xitop/edzed/docs/sblocks.rst

   - return some sentinel value understood by connected circuit blocks as missing value
   - return :const:`UNDEF`.
-If it returns :const:`UNDEF`, it will be ignored and no output change will happen.
+If it returns :const:`UNDEF`, it will be ignored and no output change will happen

   Initialization rules: